tibordp/terraform-hcloud-dualstack-k8s/README.md

   Member 2a51630843ac2da6 removed from cluster 46b13f81dcebb93d
   ```

-  It is important to remove failed members from etcd even if quorum is still present as new master nodes will not be able to join until etcd cluster is healthy.
+  It is important to remove failed members from etcd even if quorum is still present as new control plane nodes will not be able to join until etcd cluster is healthy.

-- etcd cluster no longer has quorum, e.g. a single master node is gone out of a 2-node cluster.
+- etcd cluster no longer has quorum, e.g. a single control plane node is gone out of a 2-node cluster.
 In this case the etcd cluster will need to be rebuilt from snapshot, following the steps for [disaster recovery](https://etcd.io/docs/v3.4/op-guide/recovery/).
 Data loss may have occured.

 You may also need to manually remove the Node object, as the Hetzner Cloud Controller that is responsible for deleting defunct nodes may have been running on this very node (should not be an issue if `kubectl drain` was done first)